 For specific information about the insulin you are using or about to use speak to your treating doctor, credentialled diabetes educator or pharmacist and get a copy of the Consumer Medicines Information leaflet.

 Community sharps disposal

-Sharps include syringes, pen needles, lancets (finger prickers) and needles used for insulin pumps and continuous glucose monitors.
+Sharps include syringes, pen needles, lancets (finger prickers) and needles used for insulin pumps and sensors for continuous and flash glucose monitors.

 Make sure you dispose of sharps safely by placing them in a strong, Australian-standard approved plastic container.
-Australian standard sharps container are available from NDSS Access Points (usually a community pharmacy).
+Australian-standard sharps containers are available from NDSS Access Points (usually a community pharmacy).
 Don’t use glass or cardboard containers, tins or plastic bottles.